-This Work Task provides assistance to local agencies and units of government in completing planning studies and implementing transportation projects and programs in the NFRMPO region and/or the State.
+This Work Task aids local agencies and units of government in completing planning studies and implementing transportation projects and programs in the NFRMPO region and/or the State.
 This assistance includes providing supporting data and analysis, serving on planning and project advisory committees, or managing contracts.